 Somehow, you bounce back; you become optimistic by watching motivational videos and get back to work in the hope of seeing some great results.

-But unfortunately, you fail again because there is fierce competition in your niche or market.
+But unfortunately, you fail again because of fierce competition in your niche or market.

 After that, you fall further into depression.

-Above is just an example of how things might take a wrong turn and push you towards terrible circumstances.
+Above is just an example of how things might take a wrong turn and push you toward terrible circumstances.

 A similar thing happened with John.
-He was practicing day and night, and yet he wasn’t performing as good as he wished to do.
+He was practicing day and night, yet he wasn’t performing as well as he wished to do.

 Plus, Akira told him that it takes around ten years to master and become a samurai archer.